dyacob/keyboards/release/gff/gff_geez_mesob/README.md

 ### Letters

-The most frequently used letters generally appear in the inner rings, and less used letter appear in the out rings.
-Letter appear in a semi-alphabetic arrangement in the clockwise direction, but not strictly so.
+The most frequently used letters generally appear in the inner rings, and less used letters appear in the out rings.
+Letter are arranged in a semi-alphabetic arrangement in the clockwise direction, but not strictly so.
 Some effort is made to group related letters together (related either by sound or shape).

 <img src="source/help/images/gff_mesob-default-1.jpeg" style="border: 1px solid black;"/>